Synopsis: A Bullet for the Republic

 ABOUT THE AUTHOR

 Lawrence Erickson is a native of Kansas City, Missouri.
 He is a graduate of Central Missouri State College and served in the US Army.
 After spending over 40 years in the construction and nuclear power industries, he retired to the Pacific Northwest.
 He has lived and worked in Germany, Scotland, England, Australia, Sweden, France, Saudi Arabia, Dubai, Singapore, Indonesia, and Japan.
-A Bullet For Your Thoughts is his first novel and the first in the Nate Harver, Private Investigator, series.
+A Bullet for the Republic is his second novel in the Nate Harver, Private Investigator, series.
 Mr. Erickson and his wife Kate currently live in (and love) Portland, Oregon.

 The first books I remember picking up and was then unable to put back down were the Victor Appleton II stories about Tom Swift Jr. These were science fiction tales with titles like Tom Swift And His Atomic Earth Blaster.
 Appleton didn’t exactly exist.
 The stories were outlined by Harriet Stratemeyer Adams (of Nancy Drew and The Hardy Boys fame).
 The writer was usually James Duncan Lawrence.
 Critics at the time raved about the “crudity of prose, construction, character and ideas.”
 At the time I didn’t know what a critic was, and I loved the books.